servicein2it/leave-in2it/replit.md

 ```
 Changelog:
 - July 06, 2025.
+Removed Rejection Reason Feature:
+  * Completely removed "เหตุผลปฏิเสธ" (rejection reason) functionality from the system
+  * Updated admin rejection workflow to use simple confirmation dialog instead of reason prompt
+  * Removed rejection reason field from database schema and all components
+  * Simplified email notifications - no more rejection reason display
+  * Updated frontend types and backend API to remove rejectedReason field
+  * Streamlined leave request rejection process for better user experience
+- July 06, 2025.
 Employee Leave Request Deletion Feature:
   * Added delete functionality for pending leave requests in employee dashboard
   * Employees can now delete their own leave requests only when status is "รอพิจารณา" (pending)